devgoldm/devgoldm/README.md

 Any cool tech that makes anything simpler, easier, or more efficient.
 Let me know if there's any cool ideas you want to work on!

+I also like blogging about tech in my spare time on my website [goldm.dev](https://goldm.dev/blog), feel free to check it out!

 ## 🌱 I’m currently learning ...
 A bit of Rust, some high-level understanding of databases, and Wasm.